 7. Clear the Debris as You Go

-Every 15 or 20 seconds, withdraw the drill bit to remove the debris from the hole.
-It frees the drill bit to work on the hard concrete without the added effort of grinding through the concrete dust.
+Every 15 to 20 seconds, withdraw the drill bit and remove any debris from the hole.
+This will allow the drill bit to cut into the hard concrete without also needing to grind through concrete dust.

 8. Attach Anchors

 Once your stop bar or masking tape on the drill bit shows that the hole has reached your desired depth, remove the drill.
 While still wearing your safety goggles, use your can of compressed air to blast the dust from the hole.

-Have the vacuum cleaner handy to suck up any mess that falls.
-Then insert your anchors into the hole, tapping them flush with a hammer until they are flush with the surface.
+Use a vacuum cleaner to clean up any debris that falls on the floor.
+Then, insert your anchors into the hole, tapping them with a hammer until they are flush with the surface.

-Repeat this procedure for making other holes as required.
+Repeat this process for any other holes you require.

 How Soon to Drill Into New Concrete

-New concrete needs a minimum of three days to set before you consider drilling through it.
-Concrete takes between five and seven days to set to 60 percent of its overall strength.
-For this reason, if you are attaching anchors, it is best to leave it for seven days if you want to attach anchors.
+New concrete needs to be allowed to set for at least three days before you should consider drilling into it.
+Concrete takes between five and seven days to reach 60% of its final strength.
+For this reason, you should leave it for seven days if you want to attach anchors.
 This is because some expanding anchors place a lot of pressure on the surrounding material.